Qiaopi: Coexistence

-While a small part of the qiaopi trade started going various postal agencies established in the 19th Century., the connections qiaopiju had with rural villages in China gave qiaopiju the edge over the postal services.
+While a small part of the qiaopi trade relied on various postal agencies established in the 19th century, the connections qiaopiju had with rural villages in China gave qiaopiju the edge over the postal services.
 Qing China established its own postal service in the period of 1896–1897 with a regional branch established in 1892 in Xiamen.
 The Xiamen branch would be dedicated to the transport of qiaopi in 1896.
 In the early part of the 20th century, Chinese postal services continued to face challenges in wresting control of the qiaopi trade from the shuike and the qiaopi despite having physical spaces at over 1300 locations across China.
-Most of these “branches” would be in urban areas away from the rural areas of China where many Chinese migrants come from.
+Most of these “branches” would be in urban areas away from the rural areas of China where many Chinese migrants came from.
 Likewise, banks faced problems taking over the role of shuike and qiaopiju in controlling the qiaopi trade.
 The complex procedures for remitting money through banks discouraged would-be remitters from using the service.
 The qiaopiju continued to survive due to their rich expertise and long-established good standing with the customers.
 Sending qiaopi with existing qiaopiju or shuike was comparably faster and more dependable compared to the banks and postal services.
 Small sums saved by individuals could be remitted with ease.
-Over 80 percent of the remittances were small sums of money below “300 yuan”.
-Even smaller sums of money below “100 yuan” constituted over a quarter of remittances, while larger sums of money over “400 yuan” only constituted a tenth of all “family-maintenance remittances”.
+Over 80 percent of the remittances were small sums of money below 300 yuan.
+Even smaller sums of money below 100 yuan constituted over a quarter of remittances, while larger sums of money over 400 yuan only constituted a tenth of all “family-maintenance remittances”.
 Most of the qiaopi sent were still handled by shuike and qiaopiju.
 Banks and postal services handled less than 20 percent of the qiaopi sent until 1937.